mVentory/MVentory_S3CDN/README.md

 4. Enter a comma-separated list of file sizes (Resizing dimentions).
 E.g. you can use this list for the default theme:
 `1200x900, 670x502, 310x, 300x, 215x170, 210x, 200x, 170x, 135x, 125x, 120x, 113x, 100x, 90x, 75x, 75x75, 70x, 50x`
 5. Switch to the website level.
-6. Enter the bucket name, if any.
-Enter only the name of the bucket, e.g. shop1.
+6. Enter the website prefix, if any.
+Enter only the prefix, e.g. shop1.
 Do not enter the rest of the path.
 7. Save
 8. Press on `Upload placeholders` button to generate standard magento image placeholders of the specified dimensions and upload them to S3.
 9. Switch to General/Web tab and enter the URL of the bucket into `Base Media URL` text boxes in Secure and Unsecure section.
 We recommend using a CloudFront URL.